ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-07-14-my-first-two-years-at-sanoma.md

 ## Fall 2023: Joining the team

-In the Spring of 2023, I had grown a little frustrated about the state of product development in Silo AI and was open for new opportunities.
+In the Spring of 2023, I had grown a little frustrated about the state of product development and R&D in Silo AI.
+I was therefore open for new opportunities.
 I was contacted by a headhunter in May 2023, who told me that Sanoma Media Finland (SMF) was searching for a new lead developer in their news personalization team.
-I knew that SMF had values that aligned with mine (they had, for example, partnered with Helsinki Pride) and I was looking for a position that would feel more meaningful than consulting, so I accepted to join interviews.
+I knew that SMF had values that aligned with mine (they had, for example, partnered with Helsinki Pride in earlier years) and I felt that working there would feel personally more meaningful to me than working consulting.
+Therefore, I accepted to join the interviews.

 I was interviewed three times, interviewers including my future manager Jyrki, personalization team lead Katriina, lead data scientist Max and the two lead developers in SMF, Miro and Janne.
 I liked everyone I met and I learned that SMF had both interesting data & AI related challenges as well as high quality standards for professional software development.
 I was not elected as the lead developer, but I was offered a position as a senior developer in the same personalization team.
 It was agreed that I would have lead-like responsibilities in everything related to data processing, which suited me well.